3 Sources

 Copy Link

-Japan's Prime Minister Sanae Takaichi has ordered a comprehensive review of the government's cybersecurity strategy, marking one of the most direct governmental responses to cybersecurity risks posed by advanced AI models like Mythos
+Japan's Prime Minister Sanae Takaichi has ordered a comprehensive cybersecurity review in response to emerging threats from Anthropic's Mythos AI model, marking one of the most decisive government responses to advanced AI models worldwide

 1

 .
-During a Tuesday cabinet meeting, Takaichi instructed cybersecurity minister Hisashi Matsumoto to devise measures examining government systems for vulnerabilities and develop plans ensuring critical infrastructure operators can detect and fix security flaws1
+During a Tuesday cabinet meeting, Takaichi instructed cybersecurity minister Hisashi Matsumoto to devise measures examining government systems for vulnerabilities and to develop plans ensuring critical infrastructure operators can detect and fix security flaws1

 .